syan-tibco/tp-helm-charts/charts/dp-configure-namespace/README.md

 createServiceAccount: true # Default true

-createNetworkPolicy: true # Default true
+createNetworkPolicy: false # Default false, set to true to enable network policies
-additionalNetworkPolicy: {}
+nodeCidrIpBlock: "" # If createNetworkPolicy above is true, node CIDR IP block is required
+podCidrIpBlock: "" # If createNetworkPolicy above is true & pod CIDR IP block is different from nodeCidrIpBlock, then podCidrIpBlock is required.
+Otherwise, it will be set equal to nodeCidrIpBlock

 ## Use-case 2:

 Customer has created new application namespace and applied the Tibco platform dataPlane labels.
 The cluster-roles, cluster-role-binidng are present and service-account in primary namespace is to be used.
-To enable application deployment Customer needs to create role-binding in the new namespace.
+To enable application deployment Customer needs to create role-binding and network policies in the new namespace.

 #  Release Namespace and Primary Namespace
 .Release.Namespace is NOT same as .Values.global.tibco.primaryNamespaceName.
-So, only role-binding is created in this namespace.
+So, only role-binding and (optional) network policies are created in this namespace.
 Service Account is used from the primaryNamespaceName.

-# set of global values to obtain the details of service account, dataPlane id and primary namespace
+# Sample values
 global:
   tibco:
     dataPlaneId: "abcd" # Mandatory
     primaryNamespaceName: "dp-namespace" # Mandatory
     serviceAccount: "sa" # Mandatory

-createNetworkPolicy: true # Default true
+createNetworkPolicy: false # Default false, set to true to enable network policies
-additionalNetworkPolicy: {}
+nodeCidrIpBlock: "" # If createNetworkPolicy above is true, node CIDR IP block is required
+podCidrIpBlock: "" # If createNetworkPolicy above is true & pod CIDR IP block is different from nodeCidrIpBlock, then podCidrIpBlock is required.
+Otherwise, it will be set equal to nodeCidrIpBlock